Sovereign Potters

 History

-, "[...]
-Sovereign Potters led the design and production of informal modern dinnerware, marketed as "everyday indoor and outdoor living."
+, "After the war, Sovereign Potters led the design and production of informal modern dinnerware, marketed as "everyday indoor and outdoor living."
 At its peak, the pottery employed a staff of four hundred.

 Founded by the local businessmen William Pulkingham (who later bought Medalta), Alfred Etherington and James McMaster (formerly of McMaster Art Pottery in Dundas), Sovereign Potters imported equipment from Syracuse, New York, to produce whiteware china for the hospitality market, which would remain its mainstay.
 The ROM holds a collection of the first dinnerware to come off the Sovereign assembly line (inscribed February 1934).